-Additional menu options in the report button are N-term residue, C-term residue, Enzyme cleavage report and Terminal residues.
+Additional menu options in the report button are N-term residue, C-term residue, and Terminal residues.

 Extract terminal residue

 This option from the drop-down menu of the Report button will open a dialog with the option of generating lists of terminal residues useful for making sequence logos.